 Is it an issue if my booster car seat is loose?

 Yes.
-Any movement – whether it’s forwards, backwards or side-to-side – may compromise your child’s safety.
+Any movement – whether it’s forward, backward or side-to-side – may compromise your child’s safety.
 In a crash, that small movement could cause severe injuries or even death.

 What’s the difference between a booster and a car seat?